near/docs/docs/4.tools/cli-rs.md

 ### Contract

-This option allows you to manage an interact with your smart contracts
+This option allows you to manage and interact with your smart contracts

 | Option          | Description             |
 | --------------- | ----------------------- |